wzgrx/PiePieTweaks/README.md

    - Bad generations?
 Just re-generate
    - Good generation?
 Click save and it goes to your output folder with the same prefix you would have had with the Save Image node

+---

+### PiePie - Resolution Picker

+Quick way to pick optimal resolutions for different model types.

+**The Problem It Solves:**
+- No more guessing which resolution works best for your model
+- No more manually typing in width/height values
+- Extensable with the js/resolutions.js file

+**How It Works:**

+1. Choose your model type (Flux, SDXL, SD1.5, Pony, etc.)
+2. Choose orientation (Portrait, Landscape, Square)
+3. Pick from the filtered list of optimal resolutions
+4. Or select CUSTOM and enter whatever dimensions you want

+The dropdown dynamically updates based on your selections, showing only relevant resolutions.

+---

+### PiePie - Resolution from Megapixels

+Find the closest suggested resolution to your target megapixel count.

+**The Problem It Solves:**
+- You know you want "around 1.5 megapixels" but don't want to calculate dimensions
+- Key use case: you're iterating fast and want consistent megapixel counts without manually picking resolutions
+- Optional use case: you want to stay under a certain megapixel limit for VRAM reasons

+**How It Works:**

+1. Set your target megapixels (e.g., 1.5)
+2. Choose model type and orientation filters (or leave as ALL)
+3. Toggle "do not exceed" if you want to enforce a hard limit
+4. Node outputs the closest matching width, height, and actual megapixels

+---

+### PiePie - Text Concatenate

+Simple text concatenation with a separator.

+**The Problem It Solves:**
+- Joining multiple text inputs without messy workarounds
+- Key use case: combining prompts, filenames, or tags from different sources

+**How It Works:**

+Takes multiple text inputs and joins them with your chosen separator (space, comma, newline, etc.).
+Allows for manual entry or inputs.

 ## Installation